JustinDFuller/justindfuller.com/content/posts/2020-02-10_why-do-we-fall-into-the-rewrite-trap.md

 Think about when you refactor after making your changes.
 What are you doing?
 You're _guessing_ what will be needed by the next person or the next change to the code.
 You're _guessing_ what will be misunderstood or unclear to the next developer.
 You might be right, but you also might be wasting everyone's time.

-When you refactor before making a change you have a clearer picture of what is unclear, what is difficult to do, and what is needed to be done.
+When you refactor before making a change you have a clearer picture of what is misunderstood, what change needs to be done, and why it's difficult to accomplish.

-So for this reason I suggest another rule of thumb: Prefer refactoring _before_ you make a change, rather than after.
+For this reason, I suggest another rule of thumb: Prefer refactoring _before_ you make a change, rather than after.

 ## When to rewrite